CIBC-Internal/python/Doc/library/zipfile.rst

    .. note::

-      If the ZipFile was created by passing in a file-like object as the  first argument to the constructor, then the object returned by :meth:`.open` shares the ZipFile's file pointer.
-Under these  circumstances, the object returned by :meth:`.open` should not  be used after any additional operations are performed on the  ZipFile object.
-If the ZipFile was created by passing in a string (the filename) as the first argument to the constructor, then  :meth:`.open` will create a new file object that will be held by the ZipExtFile, allowing it to operate independently of the  ZipFile.
+      Objects returned by :meth:`.open` can operate independently of the ZipFile.

    .. note::